-1. To commission a new system, do a thorough leak check.
-Open the discharge hand wheel valve with the can inverted to introduce more refrigerant.
+- Continue after a thorough leak check by opening the discharge hand wheel valve with the can inverted to introduce more refrigerant.
 The system is designed for 24 ounces or two cans of refrigerant.
 Shake the can to determine the amount remaining.
 If one can is accepted change cans.
-Refer to "Changing Cans".
 Install as much of the total charge as possible by this method.
-Close the discharge hand wheel.

-2. Turn the compressor drive disk several times by hand.
-This displaces oil in the newly installed compressor.

-3. Operate the engine at 1000 to 1200 rpm, and turn on the compressor.

-4. The sight glass will show a stream of foam, indicating a partial charge.
+Close the discharge hand wheel. - 2) Turn the compressor drive disk several times by hand to displace oil in newly installed compressor. - 3) Operate the engine at 1000 to 1200 rpm.
+Turn on the compressor. - 4) The sight glass will show a stream of foam, indicating a partial charge.
 Install the balance of the total charge by opening the suction hand wheel with the refrigerant supply in the vapor position.
-The new system charge should be 24 ounces.

-5. When the sight glass clears, top off with approximately 4 oz of refrigerant, subject to the formula in "proper charge amount: maximum charge."

-6. On a new system, turn off the compressor for several minutes after charging, and then restart it.
+The new system charge should be 24 ounces. - 5) When the sight glass runs clear, top off with approximately 4 oz.
+(1/4 of can), subject to the formula in "PROPER CHARGE AMOUNT: MAXIMUM CHARGE." - 6) On a new system, turn off the compressor for several minutes after charging, and then restart it.
 Run the engine at slow speed (under 1200 rpm) with several on/off compressor operations.
-Allow 2 minute "off" periods between 2 to 15 minutes operating periods.
+(Allow 2 minute "off" periods between 2 to 15 minutes operating periods).
 This distributes the oil.
-When charging is complete, stop the compressor and allow the entire system to equalize and for the fittings to dry, an hour in most conditions.

-7. When you have completed the observation and testing, close the gauge connecting valves and disconnect them from the system.
-Recap the access ports.

-8. Recheck all the connection points for leaks.
+When charging is complete, stop the compressor and allow the entire system to equalize and for the fittings to dry: an hour in most conditions. - 7) When observation and test operation have been complete, close the gauge connecting valves and disconnect them from the system.
+Recap the access ports. - 8) Recheck all the connection points for leaks. - 9) Insulate any low side connections and tubing left exposed for leak checking.

-9. Spray the acrylic coating, or similar rust inhibitor, on all the fittings and components when they are dry.